javaee/glassfish/v2/appserv-tests/EMMA-README.txt

  7. Usage : (Take ejb component for example) ant all -> ant enable.emma all emma.gen.coverage.report -Demma.enabled=true

- 8. Browse the result in 'report' foler
+ 8. Browse the result in 'report' folder